CyCraft/magnetar/packages/docs/src/pages/Docs/Read.md

 There are two ways to retrieve data from your remote stores.
 Either of these methods can be used with documents and collections.

-- Execute a function to get data once
+- Execute a function to fetch data once
 - Set up a "stream" to receive realtime updates

-## Get data once
+## Fetch data once

-When you get data by executing `get()`, the data will be fetched from a server by your "remote" store plugin and then added to your module's data by your "local" store plugin.
+When you get data by executing `fetch()`, the data will be fetched from a server by your "remote" store plugin and then added to your module's data by your "local" store plugin.

-### Get a single document
+### Fetch a single document

-When you call `get()` on a document module, your remote store will go and fetch the document from your database and add it to your local store.
+When you call `fetch()` on a document module, your remote store will go and fetch the document from your database and add it to your local store.

 ```javascript
 const bulbasaur = magnetar.doc('pokedex/001')